matter-labs/zinc/zinc-book/src/05-operators/01-arithmetic.md

 - `i64` and `i64`
 - `field` and `field`

-> When is comes to the division of negative numbers, Zinc follows the Euclidean
+> When it comes to the division of negative numbers, Zinc follows the Euclidean
 > division concept.
 It means that `-45 % 7 == 4`.
 To get the detailed explanation
 > and some examples, see the [article](https://en.wikipedia.org/wiki/Euclidean_division).